harshchandwani/medium/README.md

 - Initialize Database using **Neon.tech Postgres** and **Prisma**
 - Created Schema for User and Blogs
 - Set up **JWT** auth token using **Hono**
+- Make Separate Routes for User and Blog

 ### Why Prisma Accerlerate is Used?
 - ![Db](image.png)